roc-lang/examples/examples/Tuples/README.md

 A tuple is like a record, except instead of field _names_ they have field _positions_.
-For example, instead of having `foo.name` to access the `name` field of a record, you might write `foo.0` to acess the first field in a tuple (or `foo.1` for the second field, etc.)
+For example, instead of having `foo.name` to access the `name` field of a record, you might write `foo.0` to access the first field in a tuple (or `foo.1` for the second field, etc.)